talktobrent/holberton-system_engineering-devops/0x06-regular_expressions/README.md

 # 0x06.
 Regular expression
+For this project, you have to build your regular expression using Oniguruma, a regular expression library that which is used by Ruby by default.
+Note that other regular expression libraries sometimes have different properties
 ## 0. Simply matching Holberton
 The regular expression must match Holberton
 ## 1. Repetition Token #0